rdaland/PhoMEnt/README.txt

 	maxent.py
 		Reads in a user-defined tableau file.
 		Weights the constraints to maximize the probability of the data in the tableaux.
-		The tableau file must follow the format of OTSoft (http://www.linguistics.ucla.edu/people/hayes/otsoft/)
+		The tableau file must follow the format of OTSoft (See maxent_ex1.txt, maxent_ex2.txt)
+			(http://www.linguistics.ucla.edu/people/hayes/otsoft/)
 			See also "MAKING USER-DEFINED FILES" below.
 			Excel files are not accepted.
-			(Please look at Maxent_ex1.txt, Maxent_ex2.txt)
 				You must convert such files to tab-separated .txt files.
 				This can be done by selecting the filled in parts of your excel sheet, And copy-paste to a text editor window.